Tile Installation Cost

 Cost by project type

 Kitchen tile flooring installation cost

 The cost to install tile for your kitchen floor can be approximately $1,200 to $2,500 for a small space.
-A large kitchen may cost anywhere from $1,600 to $3,960 to complete.
+A large kitchen may cost anywhere from $1,600 to $3,900 to complete.
 The price range is due to different tile materials.
 The kitchen layout and the condition of the subfloor will also affect the cost.

 Bathroom tile flooring installation cost

-A small bathroom like a guest bath costs around $650 to $1,680 for new tile flooring.
-Larger bathrooms range from $863 for a 75 square foot bathroom to as high as $2,980 for a larger 160 square foot bathroom.
+A small bathroom like a guest bath costs around $650 to $1,650 for new tile flooring.
+Larger bathrooms range from $900 for a 75 square foot bathroom to as high as $2,900 for a larger 150 square foot bathroom.